Porter Stansberry: Continued career

 Stansberry was also previously the editor of the internet financial newsletters Porter Stansberry's Investment Advisory and Porter Stansberry's Put Strategy Report.

 He became the first American editor of the Fleet Street Letter, Britain's longest-running financial newsletter.

 Rivera case

 On May 16, 2006, Stansberry's childhood friend and coworker Rey Rivera went missing and was later found dead inside the Belvedere Hotel.
-The case was portrayed in the Netflix reboot of Unsolved Mysteries.
+The case was portrayed in the Netflix reboot of the television series Unsolved Mysteries.
+Porter declined requests to be interviewed for Unsolved Mysteries.

+At the time of Rey's death he was working for Porter at Stansberry and Associates.
+Immediately after his death it has been reported that Stansberry and Associates put a gag order on the case so that employees at the company could not discuss the case with anyone, which have led to some speculation and theories about whether they were hiding something.
+At this time the case remains unsolved.

 Claims and predictions

 Stansberry claims to have made a number of successful financial market predictions.
 In June 2008, Stansberry claims that he predicted that Fannie Mae and Freddie Mac would go bankrupt in the next 12 months, as well as going on to say that he positioned his clients to profit by shorting stocks, and that he does not know of any other firm that "more accurately forecasted" or warned of the 2008 financial crisis.
 By September 2008, both mortgage companies were placed into government conservatorship.
+There is no evidence supporting Stansberry’s claims that he predicted these events before they occurred.